Jun 2, 2021, 1:47:18 PM CDT Dec 16, 2024, 7:59:01 AM CST

 • Booster seats are for children who have outgrown car seats and typically weigh more than 40 pounds and are about 4 feet tall or taller.
 A child sits on a booster seat and uses the car’s seat belt.

-When can a child start to use a booster seat?
+When can I switch my child from a car seat to a booster seat?

 There is no specific age when a child should switch from a car seat to a booster seat.
 A child is ready for a booster seat when they have outgrown the height or weight limit of their 5-point harness car seat.
 Kids are generally between the ages of 5-9 when they begin to outgrow these limitations.

-You can check your car seat's manual for its height and weight limits and if it can be converted to a booster seat.
-Before you make the move from a car seat to a belt-positioning booster seat, make sure your child meets these requirements:
+You can check your car seat's manual for its height and weight limits and if it can be converted into a booster seat.
+Before you make the move from a car seat to a belt-positioning booster seat, make sure your child meets these booster seat requirements:

 • Generally, kids weighing over 65 pounds are ready to switch to a booster seat.
 Some booster seats are made for kids weighing 40 pounds or more.